 \section{Strong decays of $P_{\psi}^N$ with the BS wave function}

-In this section, we first present the relevant effective Lagrangian for $P_\psi^N$ strong decays; then we give the decay amplitude by using the BS wave function combining with the effective Lagrangian; finally, the expressions of the partial decay widths are presented in terms of the relevant form factors.
+In this section, we first present the relevant effective Lagrangians for $P_\psi^N$ strong decays; then we give the decay amplitude by using the BS wave function combining with the effective Lagrangians; finally, the expressions of the partial decay widths are presented in terms of the relevant form factors.